BA (Honours) Social Work Studies

 If you have any questions about your eligibility for this qualification please contact the Credit, Qualifications and Ceremonies Centre on +44(0) 1908 653003 or by

-If you’re already a registered social worker with a Diploma in Social Work (DipSW) or similar qualification, the OU’s degree in social work studies enables you to top-up to an honours degree in just two years part-time study.
+This degree is for registered social workers with a Diploma in Social Work (DipSW) or similar qualification, who want to top-up to an honours degree.
 This degree course will build on your existing skills and knowledge to prepare you for further challenges in your social work practice.
 It will help you to develop your reflective and evidence-based practice, and the skills needed to critically challenge social work and social care services – taking into account the dynamic social, cultural, spiritual, legal, political and economic factors affecting care delivery.
 This qualification is designed for qualified social workers who do not hold a degree – it is not a qualifying award leading to registration as a social worker in the UK.
 Sponsorship by your employer is not required.

 Fees and facts